 Take an active role in one of the most essential fields of healthcare

-As an ophthalmic assistant you will assist the ophthalmologist in a variety of diagnostic and technical tasks.
-Portions of this curriculum will involve on-site internships at participating vision care practices and hands-on training in the College ophthalmic laboratory (Toledo) or local ophthalmic practices (Youngstown and Cincinnati).
+As an ophthalmic assistant, you will assist the ophthalmologist in a variety of diagnostic and technical tasks.
+Portions of this curriculum will involve on-site practicums at participating vision care practices and hands-on training in the College ophthalmic laboratory (Toledo) or local ophthalmic practices (Youngstown and Cincinnati).
 This program was designed to specifically prepare students for immediate employment in the field and to sit for the Certified Ophthalmic Assistant (COA) entry-level examination as administered by the Joint Commission on Allied Health Personnel in Ophthalmology (JCAHPO).
 As an ophthalmic assistant, you will enjoy being part of a team in a career that offers both flexibility and growth.

 The Ophthalmic Technology Certificate program courses begin in the fall semester (August).